prabhakar-09/Movieflix-REST-API/README.md

 # Movieflix-REST-API
-Backend project to upload, handle & fetch files/movie posters and other such operations related to movies, directors & other.
-Check codebase for more info..
+Backend project to upload, handle & fetch movie data with its poster.